 Conversations Around the Water Table is a six-part interview and blog series led by the Project Blue Thumb team.
 They reached out to thirteen multi-stakeholder practitioners to hear their thoughts about the future of water in Alberta and potential directions.

-Project Blue Thumb is a multi-stakeholder social lab co-convened by the Red Deer River Watershed Alliance and Alberta Ecotrust Foundation that takes a whole system approach to protecting water quality in the Red Deer River watershed.
+Project Blue Thumb is a multi-stakeholder social lab co-convened by the Red Deer River Watershed Alliance and Alberta Ecotrust Foundation that takes a whole system approach to protect water quality in the Red Deer River watershed.

 Part Two: New Water Paradigms